 “He was my friend and he was the goose who laid the golden egg for me, in terms of meeting ladies.”

-Dean and Borkenhagen didn’t buy Carpenter’s story however and were confident that he was the man responsible for the murder of Bob Crane.
+Dean and Borkenhagen didn’t buy Carpenter’s story.
+Both men were confident that Carpenter was the man responsible for the murder of Bob Crane.

-The investigators took their evidence to the State Attorney Charles Hyder in the hope of been granted an arrest warrant for Carpenter.
+The investigators took their evidence to the State Attorney Charles Hyder.
+They hoped to be granted an arrest warrant for Carpenter.
 Hyder refused.
 There just wasn’t any substantial evidence against Carpenter.

 Over 2 years after Bob Crane’s death, police once more went to the State Attorney looking to prosecute there chief suspect John Carpenter with Crane’s murder.